lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 ~~~~~~
 {: #Fig-archi-overview title='Overview of management architecture.'}

 When a management request arrives on a SCHC end-point several processes should be passed before effectively create or update a Rule:

 1. Other end authentication: the identity of the requester must be verified:
    * this can be implicit, for example a LPWAN device that receives it from the SCHC core.
-Authentication
- is done at Layer 2.
+Hence, authentication is done at Layer 2.
    * this can be a L2 address.
 In a LoRaWAN network, for example the DevEUI allows the SCHC core to identify the device.
    * IP addresses may also be used as well as cryptographic keys.
-   * If the
 2. Access control: Once authenticated, the associated Set of Rules of the instance is retrieved.
    * these rules are enriched with access control information that will be defined in this document.
    * if the Set of Rules does not contain any access control information, the end-point is not allowed to modify the Rules content.